 The project team is usually supported by a project manager from the software provider, who drives the process based on an implementation methodology, defines milestones together with the team and provides valuable input.

-Also important are firm responsibilities and competences, for example through role descriptions and ground rules for resolving disagreements
+Also important are firm responsibilities and competencies, for example through role descriptions and ground rules for resolving disagreements.
+Building a great team takes a clear framework of goals and expectations, as well as strong, proactive leadership.

 Pitfall #4: Lack of Open Communications